-4.1 EA#
+4.1 EA#, (J1)

-EA# (J1) is the 2 post header in the center of the board.
-EA# selects between external memory on the board and the on-board ROM of a processor, when present.
+EA# jumper (External Enable) J1 is located in the row of headers just left of IC U4, the XC9536.
+Inserting a jumper in J1 grounds the EA# signal, removing the jumper connects the EA# signal to VCC through a pull-up resistor.
+The EA# signal selects between external memory and the on-board ROM of a processor, if present.
 The jumper, when installed, causes all instructions to be fetched from external memory.
-For most processors, the jumper will need to be installed.
+Since the microprocessors do not have valid code in factory-masked internal ROM, the EA# jumper is always installed in the standard configuration.